SD-github21/kickstarter-analysis/README.md

-# Analysis of Relevant Kickstarter Campaigns
+# Analysis of Kickstarter Campaigns for Theater Projects

 ## Overview of Project